GabrielaLokelani/DApp-CatRescue-Project/README.md

 6. Deploy the Solidity smart contract
    - Run `npx truffle migrate` `npx truffle deploy`
    - Make sure in the public/index.js file line 8 the catRescueContractAddress is equal to the deployed contract address
-7. Start and run the application
+7. Start and run the application in a separate terminal in the project file path
-   - run `npm start`
+   - Run `npm start`

 **RUNNING TEST COVERAGE**

 8. To run solidity coverage to see our test coverage (should cover 100% of lines)
-   - run `npx truffle run coverage`
+   - Run `npx truffle run coverage`

 ### Usage Instructions